Universebenzene/benzene-overlay/README.md

 app-pda/i4tools              | 1.0.038                             |
 app-text/ydcv                | 0.7                                 | Need other overlays (like [guru](https://wiki.gentoo.org/wiki/Project:GURU) or [HomeAssistantRepository](https://git.edevau.net/onkelbeh/HomeAssistantRepository)) if you enable `pkg-info` use.
 Some other issues [here](https://forums.gentoo.org/viewtopic-p-8352006.html)
 app-text/youdao-dict         | 6.0.0                               | Converted from [AUR](https://aur.archlinux.org/packages/youdao-dict).
-In order to use this you **must use the patched QtWebkit and PyQt5 with `webkit` USE flag in this overlay INSTEAD OF THE OFFICIAL ONE** dev-qt/qtwebkit              | 5.212.0\_pre20200309-r1             | Add [patch](https://github.com/Universebenzene/benzene-overlay/blob/master/dev-qt/qtwebkit/files/qtwebkit-5.212.0_pre20200309-position.patch) to get **youdao-dict** in this overlay work media-fonts/wps-office-fonts | 1.0                                 |
+In order to use this you **must use the patched QtWebkit and PyQt5 with `webkit` USE flag in this overlay INSTEAD OF THE OFFICIAL ONE** dev-qt/qtwebkit              | 5.212.0\_pre20200309-{r1,r2}        | Add [patch](https://github.com/Universebenzene/benzene-overlay/blob/master/dev-qt/qtwebkit/files/qtwebkit-5.212.0_pre20200309-position.patch) to get **youdao-dict** in this overlay work (the -r2 is a test for upgrade EAPI to 8, and might be a little buggy with youdao-dict.) media-fonts/wps-office-fonts | 1.0                                 |
 media-gfx/gpaint             | 0.3.3                               | With patches from Debian
 media-libs/gmtk              | 1.0.9                               | Dropped by official portage.
 Dependency of media-video/gnome-mplayer